jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/03/2018-03-21-on-maintainability-and-the-separation-of-business-rules.md

 _Okay...
 End of story._

-That was just a very long introduction to the following list of materials and quotes from our masters, which emphasizes the importance of separating the business rules from the other parts of a software system:
+That was just a very long introduction to the following list of materials and quotes from our masters, which emphasizes the importance of separating the business rules from the other parts of a software system so that they will be maintainable:

 ## Some great materials about separating the business rules